 New business models and new ways of collaboration are needed for maritime to take the lead in the quest for a thriving and sustainable ocean economy.
 With this initiative, Nor-Shipping wants to enable a faster market up-take of solutions benefitting the maritime industry as well as our oceans, and to generate dialogue and ideation between maritime and ocean industries.

-The Opening Oceans Conference , which was delivered in Copenhagen in May this year, will have a continuation in the Blue Economy hall, building further on the future-focused new business opportunities for the maritime industry, in the wider ocean space.
+The Opening Oceans Conference , which was delivered in Copenhagen in May 2018, was a continuation of the Blue Economy hall, building further on the future-focused new business opportunities for the maritime industry, in the wider ocean space.

-There will be a repeat of the ‘Disruptive Talks’ program that proved so popular in 2017.
-New features are the Think Tanks for focused roundtable discussions dwelling specific problems, now with larger space for audience than at the Opening Oceans Conference, and a Start-up Lounge to connect industry professionals with the fast-moving maritime startup communities.
+There was a repeat of the ‘Disruptive Talks’ program that proved so popular in 2017, but under the new name “Blue Talks”.
+There will also in 2021 be a Start-up Lounge to connect industry professionals with the fast-moving maritime startup communities.

 Do not wait to voice your interest!

-Blue Economy hall will be officially launched in third quarter 2018, but don’t hesitate to submit your notification of interest already now, whether as an exhibitor, startup, think tanker or potential panelist.
+Blue Economy hall and Blue Talks will be officially launched in third quarter 2020, but don’t hesitate to submit your notification of interest already now, whether as an exhibitor, startup or potential panelist.

-Please reach out to Sofia Fürstenberg Stott, Business Development Manager, at email@example.com for further information.
+Please reach out to Sidsel Norvik at firstname.lastname@example.org for further information.

 Read more: Devotes entire hall to Blue Economy